sinhnguyen1411/hidden-gems-be-mvc/README.md

 ## Features
-- JWT authentication with register, login, refresh and logout flows
+- JWT authentication with register, login and refresh flows
 - User profiles with favorites
 - Café CRUD with media uploads and filtering by category, rating, city and distance
 - Review creation and moderation